Spring – the best time for a holiday in North Wales?

 Stay in a special place

 When you stay at Graig Wen you are staying in a very special environment.
-As well as being in Eryri National Park, part of our site near the Mawddach Estuary is also a Site of Special Scientific Interest (SSSI).
+As well as being in Eryri / Snowdonia National Park, part of our site near the Mawddach Estuary is also a Site of Special Scientific Interest (SSSI).
 We are privileged to be the custodians of such a rare and protected place.
 Read more about how we look after it and encourage our guests to do the same.

 Start planning your Wales spring break!